A FILMMAKER'S JOURNAL

 Cinematic Delights

 This anthology is made up of 52 fictional films, created across Europe and the Mediterranean.
-Some are light, others quiet or strange—but each one captures a moment worth holding onto.Every film is a standalone piece, ranging from 3 to 40 minutes.
+Some are light, others quiet or unusual—but each one captures a moment worth holding onto.Every film is a standalone piece, ranging from 3 to 40 minutes.
 Together, they explore human relationships, memory, distance, and the fragile ties that bind us to each other—and to nature.While the stories vary in tone and setting, they share a single thread: a desire to rediscover what it means to be human in a world that rarely slows down.

 A Filmmaker’s Diary